FermiQC/Fermi.jl/README.md

 # Fermi

 Fermi is a quantum chemistry program written in (nearly) pure Julia.
-This code is developed at the Center for Computational Quantum Chemistry at the University of Georgia.
+This code is developed at the [Center for Computational Quantum Chemistry](https://github.com/CCQC) at the University of Georgia under the supervision of [Dr. Justin M. Turney](https://github.com/jturney) and Prof. Henry F. Schaefer.

+This work is supported by the U.S. National Science Foundation under grant number CHE-1661604.

 ## Documentation